azuredevcollege/trainingdays/day4/challenges/01-challenge-boards.md

 | azdc-challenege | An AzDC-Challenge        | _your choice_ |
 | azdc-breakout   | An AzDC-Breakout session | _your choice_ |

-Unfortunately, we have to add these labels to the _myfirst-repo_ manually, because there is no syncing in the background to add these label to already created repositories.
+Unfortunately, we have to add these labels to the _myfirst-repo_ manually, because there is no syncing in the background to add these labels to already created repositories.
 Therefore, navigate to _myfirst-repo_, go to _Issues_ and add these labels.

 Now go back to your project board and assign the _acdc-challenge_ label to both issues we created earlier.